Akanksh12/classes-auto-joiner/README.md

 # Auto class joiner!!
 # how to use:
 # video tutorial:
-Note: this program uses the 24 hour clock, times like 9:00 am should be written as 09:00 in the classes joiner.txt, check example.txt to see how the format works
+Note: this program uses the 24 hour clock, times like 9:00 am should be written as 09:00 in the classes joiner.txt, check example.txt to see how the format works, if you have classes on saturday remove the two # and the odd space before the last if statement

 # pip command(open in the same folder as other stuff): pip install -r requirements.txt